 After a motor vehicle accident, the best next step is to visit a Physiotherapist with experience treating car accidents.
 We offer a wide range of techniques, including manual treatment, traction, electrical stimulation and dry needling.
 We’ll determine your proper course of treatment after a thorough examination.

-Neck pain is a common injury after a car accident.
+Whiplash after Car Accident is a common injury after a car accident.
 Joints, muscles, tendons, nerves and discs can suffer injury due to compression, torsion, rotation and shear force which can take place during a motor vehicle accident.
 These forces placed on the spine may cause severe neck pain, stiffness, loss of range of motion and much more.

 Can Whiplash Occur Due to a Minor Car Accident?